December 22, 2024

 6. Wipe down the shutters with a tack cloth or lint-free cloth to remove any sanding residue or dust.

-See also How to Clean Wooden Plantation Shutters
+See also How to Weatherproof Wood Plantation Shutters

 What Type of Paint to Use on Wooden Plantation Shutters